Mahalaxmi46/BOB_hackathon_solution/README.md

 # BOB_hackathon_solution
-Personalize CFinancial Email Generation System
+Personalize Financial Email Generation System

 Overview:
 This project aims to create a personalized email generation system that delivers tailored financial advice, transaction summaries, and educational content to customers based on their spending patterns.
 Leveraging the power of GPT-3.5 Turbo via Azure OpenAI, the system automates content creation and email distribution, enhancing customer engagement and operational efficiency.